Academic Catalogs

 Federal SEOG

-The Supplemental Educational Opportunity Grant is for undergraduates with exceptional financial need.
+The Supplemental Educational Opportunity Grant (SEOG) is for undergraduates with exceptional financial need.
 These funds are limited and awarded on a first-come-first-served basis.

 Golden Promise Program (GPP)